tronglamitmo142/Skills2022/task2/README.md

+# Task 2: Ansible Test

+## Preparation

-## To do this task, I use my local machine (MacOS X) and EC2 Ubuntu instance in AWS Cloud provider
+To do this task, I use my local machine (MacOS X) and EC2 Ubuntu instance in AWS Cloud provider

-## Steps
+## Implementation

 1. Launch EC2 Instance in AWS
 <space><space>
 ![Result](./Screen%20Shot%202022-09-25%20at%2020.15.22.png)